 The MATS PM test results indicate EUBOILER01 and EUBOILER02 are operating in compliance with the MATS PM emission limit and the <50 percent LEE criteria described in 40 CFR 63, Subpart UUUUU, Table 2.
-This test event is representative of the 9th consecutive PM test calendar quarter with LEE criteria compliance achieved.
+This test event represents the 10^{th} consecutive PM test calendar quarter where the LEE emission limit for PM was achieved.
 After 12 consecutive qualifying quarters, the MATS rule reduced test frequency incentives may be applied.
 Refer to Table 2-1 for a summary of the PM test results.
 Refer to Section 5.0 for further discussion.